 Private Bishkek City Tour: From Soviet Heritage to Modern Life

 Explore Bishkek on a half-day tour with an English-speaking guide.
-Visit iconic spots like Ala-Too Square and Osh Bazaar, explore Kyrgyz history, admire Soviet-era architecture, and enjoy a traditional lunch at a local restaurant.
+Visit iconic spots like Ala-Too Square and Osh Bazaar, watch the Changing of the Guard ceremony, explore Kyrgyz history, admire Soviet-era architecture, and enjoy a traditional lunch at a local restaurant.
 Ideal for first-time visitors.

 Highlights

-Visit Ala-Too Square, the National History Museum, and the Manas Monument while learning about Bishkek’s Soviet-era architecture
+Visit Ala-Too Square, the National History Museum, and Soviet-era landmarks.

 Itinerary